TimothyLe/tbp-spring17/README.md

-# tbp-spring17
+# TBP Spring 17
-The official code for the TBP Eta chapter
+The official code for the TBP Eta chapter.
+As the current IT Lead for SJSU's TBP club, I upload all of my custom renditions of the website's code here.

 ## What is this?
 ```